melezhik/jam/README.md

 Smart [pinto](https://github.com/thaljef/Pinto) glue.

-Pjam is glue between [pinto](http://search.cpan.org/perldoc?Pinto) and your [scm](https://en.wikipedia.org/wiki/Revision_control). in other words pjam is a wrapper around pinto client to create distribution archive of [perl](http://www.perl.org/) applications from source code using pinto.
+Pjam is glue between [pinto](http://search.cpan.org/perldoc?Pinto) and your [scm](https://en.wikipedia.org/wiki/Revision_control).
+In other words pjam is a wrapper around pinto client to create distribution archive of [perl](http://www.perl.org/) applications from source code using pinto.